nanvel/blog/pages/books.md

 - How to Make Money With Breakout Trading by Indrazith Shantharaj
 - Order Flow by Trader Dale
 - [+] Pit Bull by Paul Flint
+- Lost and Founder by Rand Fishkin
+- [+] Unknown Market Wizards by Jack D. Schwager
+- [+] The New Trading for a Living by Alexander Elder

 ## In progress

+- Mastering the Trade by John Carter
 - Software Architecture: The Hard Parts by  Neal Ford, Mark Richards, Pramod Sadalage, Zhamak Dehghani
 - The Master Swing Trader by Alan Farley
 - [The Rust Prograsmming Language](https://doc.rust-lang.org/book/)